johnstonbl01/clementinejs/tutorials/tutorial-passport.md

 The following `div` element will be the actual profile card (`<div class="twitter-profile">`).
 The first element within the card will be the same Twitter logo we used inside our login page button.
 Afterward, we'll add paragraph elements which will contain the name of the field (i.e. `ID:`) followed by an [Angular data binding](https://docs.angularjs.org/guide/databinding) (the part in the double curly-braces: `{{}}`).

+The `<span>` elements will be used to emphasize the names of the field names in the profile cards (i.e. making them bold instead of normal font weight).

 The values within curly-braces will directly relate to data that has been bound to the [Angular $scope](https://docs.angularjs.org/guide/scope) object by the `userController`.
 Binding data to $scope is a subject that was covered in the previous tutorial, so it should feel somewhat familiar.

 We'll do this for three different fields of Twitter profile information: ID, Username and Display Name.
 Lastly, we will add links at the bottom of the menu to return to the Home (`index.html` page or to logout).
 Notice that when we're using anchor (`<a>`) elements again, and in order for a user to log out, we're simply directing them to our `/logout` route as the `href` attribute value.